Jcorrieri/uf-marketplace/Sprint3.md

 Authenticate a user and start a session
 - Auth: No
 - Body: Login credentials
-- Response: Session cookie or token
+- Response: Sets an HTTP Only cookie containing a JWT.

 ---

 #### POST /auth/logout
 Log out the current user
-- Auth: Typically no (may rely on session cookie)
+- Auth: No
-- Response: Success message
+- Response: Success message and request to clear local cookies.

 ---